 Although not part of the legislative commitments, Endeavor monitors surface waters on the lease as part of its internal and operational commitment.
 The site does not release any water directly into the environment.
 It operates with a closed circuit.
 However Endeavor remains vigilant in understanding the risks associated of impacted surface water.
-The main surface water monitoring point is the Evaporation Pond which is measured monthly (Volumes and pH) and biannually along with all other site dams for pH, electrical conductivity (EC), total dissolved solids (TDS), Cations (Ca, Mg, Na, K, ionic balance), Anions (SO4, Cl, alkalinity, flouride), Cyanide (total) and dissolved metals (As, Cd, Cr, Cu, Pb, Ni, Mn, Zn, Al, Fe, Se, Hg).
-Water in the Supergene Pit and Pontoon Dam could not be sampled due to a lack of water and unsafe access to any surface water.
+The main surface water monitoring point is the Evaporation Pond which is measured monthly (when possible) (Volumes and pH) and biannually along with all other site dams for pH, electrical conductivity (EC), total dissolved solids (TDS), Cations (Ca, Mg, Na, K, ionic balance), Anions (SO4, Cl, alkalinity, flouride), Cyanide (total) and dissolved metals (As, Cd, Cr, Cu, Pb, Ni, Mn, Zn, Al, Fe, Se, Hg).